nhsd-exeter/dos-integration/README.md

 This testing is generally done by a developer

-To run components tests run the following commands
+To run components tests run the following commands after you have run `tx-mfa` to sign into Non-Prod

     make tester-build mock-dos-db-setup
     make start component-test